the-noble-analyst/Flower-Classification-Model/README.md

 └── README.md                  # Project Overview

 ## 📌 How to Use
-Clone the repository
+1.Clone the repository

-Ensure TensorFlow and Streamlit are installed
+2.Ensure TensorFlow and Streamlit are installed

-Run the model training script (or load the saved .keras file)
+3.Run the model training script (or load the saved .keras file)

-Launch the web app via Streamlit
+4.Launch the web app via Streamlit

-✅ Key Learnings
+## ✅ Key Learnings
-Built and tuned a CNN for multi-class classification.
+1.Built and tuned a CNN for multi-class classification.

-Applied data augmentation and prefetch caching to optimize training.
+2.Applied data augmentation and prefetch caching to optimize training.

-Successfully deployed the model using Streamlit for end-user interaction.
+3.Successfully deployed the model using Streamlit for end-user interaction.

-🙋‍♂️ Author
+## 🙋‍♂️ Author
 Nabeel Siddiqui
 📧 nabeelsiddiqui468@gmail.com

-📃 License
+## 📃 License
 Open-source project licensed under MIT License.

 ---